whatshap/whatshap/README.md

 reads, also called *read-based phasing* or *haplotype assembly*.
 It is especially suitable for long reads, but works also well with short reads.

-For more information, please visit the [WhatsHap Homepage](https://whatshap.readthedocs.io/en/latest/index.html)
+For documentation and information on how to cite WhatsHap, please visit the [WhatsHap Homepage](https://whatshap.readthedocs.io/en/latest/index.html)